-- 1. Holders of a certificate from the Bachelor's degree programme in '......' (in the track) of the University of Groningen (or: of the University of) will be admitted to the degree programme. - 2.
+- 1. Admission to the degree programme is possible for individuals who possess a diploma from a Bachelor's degree programme in "........." (in the course of study) from the University of Groningen (or: from the University). - 2.
 There are two starting dates for the admission process per academic year, namely 1 September and 1 February of each year.
 Optional for selective Master's programmes: There is one starting date per academic year, namely 1 September of each year. - 3.
 A request for admission after 1 September may be submitted to the Admissions Board by email: (include email address).
-A decision regrading this application will be taken within 4-6 weeks. - 4.
-Students with a Dutch or foreign certificate of higher education that indicates that they have knowledge, understanding and skills at the level of a university Bachelor's degree and who can demonstrate the following specific knowledge, understanding and skills will be admitted to the degree programme: - (a) knowledge of the subject of at the level of - (b) etc. - 5.
+A decision regarding this application will be taken within 4-6 weeks. - 4.
+Students with a Dutch or foreign certificate of higher education that indicates that they have knowledge, understanding and skills at the level of a university Bachelor's degree and who can demonstrate the following specific knowledge, understanding and skills will be admitted to the degree programme: (a) knowledge of the subject of at the level of

+- (b) etc. - 5.
 If a candidate does not have a Bachelor's degree certificate, the Admissions Board must assess whether he/she can be admitted based on the possession of knowledge, understanding and skills at Bachelor's level. - 6.
-Students who satisfy the requirements listed in Articles 2.1.1 and 2.1.2 will be selected on the basis of an assessment of the following additional requirements:

-a) motivation and talent b) level of relevant knowledge of and skills in the methods and techniques used in the relevant field c) general academic level of thinking and working d) proficiency in the language(s) used in the programme.
+Students who satisfy the requirements listed in Articles 2.1.1 and 2.1.2 will be selected on the basis of an assessment of the following additional requirements: - a) motivation and talent - b) level of relevant knowledge of and skills in the methods and techniques used in the relevant field

-7. Selection within the meaning of Article 2.1.4 entitles students to register for the degree programme unless this registration causes the maximum number of students enrolled (if rijksuniversiteit applicable) to be exceeded.
+- c) general academic level of thinking and working - d) proficiency in the language(s) used in the programme. - 7.
+Selection within the meaning of Article 2.1.4 entitles students to register for the degree programme unless this registration causes the maximum number of students enrolled (if applicable) to be exceeded.